apache/nuttx/configs/stm3220g-eval/README.txt

     This builds the DCHP server using the apps/examples/dhcpd application (for execution from FLASH.)
 See apps/examples/README.txt for information about the dhcpd example.

+      CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y  : CodeSourcery under Windows

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-The server address is 10.0.0.1 and it serves IP addresses in the range 10.0.0.2 through 10.0.0.17 (all of which, of course, are configurable).
+    2. The server address is 10.0.0.1 and it serves IP addresses in the range 10.0.0.2 through 10.0.0.17 (all of which, of course, are configurable).

-    CONFIG_STM32_CODESOURCERYW=y  : CodeSourcery under Windows
+    3. Default build environment (also easily reconfigured):

+      CONFIG_HOST_WINDOWS=y
+      CONFIG_WINDOWS_CYGWIN=y
+      CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y

   nettest:
   -------